 • Development of a Coastal Hazard Adaptation Strategy and supporting documentation

 • Development of a 10-year Implementation Plan, including monitoring and evaluation and change management actions.

 • A shared understanding of coastal hazards and adaptation options

 • A shared understanding of preferred adaptation actions for the Burke Shire coast

 • A shared understanding of priority actions for implementation over the next 5 – 10 years, with shared stakeholder roles and responsibilities

-If you are interested in contributing to the Resilient Coast – Resilient Gulf project, please be part of our community consultation.
-Your ideas and input will be a valuable to inform the future Council initiatives.
+If you are interested in contributing to the Resilient Coast – Resilient Gulf strategy, please put forward your ideas as your input will be valuable to inform the future Council initiatives.
 Comments and feedback can be provided by email to firstname.lastname@example.org, or in writing directly to Council, addressed to Graham O’Byrne.